sjain1720/Memoir/README.md

 - **Update Posts:** Edit your existing posts to keep them up-to-date.
 - **Delete Posts:** Remove posts that are no longer relevant.
 - **Like Posts:** Show your appreciation for posts by liking them.
-- **Responsive Design:** Enjoy a seamless experience on both desktop and mobile devices.

 ## Technologies Used
 - **MongoDB:** Database management and storage.